 Picking key destinations to visit for your Vietnam holiday can be tough as there’s so much to see and do, with each place offering something different.
-Vietnam is a long, thin country, making it quite easy to get from A to B. Internal flights are quick and cheap, making them a much better option than buses or trains when you’re only visiting for 2 weeks.
+Vietnam is a long, thin country, making it quite easy to get from A to B. Internal flights are also quick and cheap and a much better option than buses or trains when you’re only visiting for 2 weeks.

-You should ask yourself the following questions when deciding on an itinerary:
+You should ask yourself the following questions when deciding on an 2 week Vietnam itinerary:

 Weather varies quite a bit in Vietnam.
 In the winter months of November – January, the southern region is very hot, whilst central Vietnam experiences a large amount of rain and the north is cooler (although still comfortably warm).